gavinengel/aeonx/README.md

 Aeonx uses `DOMFocusIn` and `DOMFocusOut` in place of `focus` and `blur`.
 This is because `focus` and `blur` do not bubble, and are not reliable for event delegation.

-The body-tag is default event delegator.
-To use a different tag as the event delegator, pass the tag's id as a config option:
+The body-tag is default event delegate.
+To use a different tag as the event delegate, pass the tag's id as a config option:

-  `aeonx.delegator = "someId";`
+  `aeonx.delegate = "someId";`